Get into Management: A Complete Guide for Aspiring Graduates

 • Student Societies

-Taking a leadership role in a student society, organizing events, or managing social media accounts can develop your leadership and organizational skills.
+Volunteering for a place in a student society executive committee, event planning or managing a society’s social media handles also helps hone your leadership and organizational skills.

 • Part-Time Jobs